Boca Grande Fishing Charters

 Angler fishing in Placida

-A redfish measuring 29 inches caught while fishing in FL
+Snook caught while fishing in FL

-A large snook caught while fishing in FL
+Redfish caught while fishing in FL

-Snook fish caught in Placida
+Snook caught while fishing in Placida

 A single angler holding a 24-inch catch in FL